Ear Wax Information and Advice

 Olive Oil Drops

-The following needs to be done 2-3 times daily for 14 days:
+The following needs to be done 2 to 3 times daily for 14 days:

 - Lie on your side with the affected ear uppermost